eric-s-s/dice-tables/README.rst

 =====================================================
 a module for statistics of die rolls and other events
 =====================================================
-this module uses DiceTable and AdditiveEvents to do actions on a table of (event represented by an int, get_event that event occurs) since dice combinations quickly balloon, it's been designed to do float
+This module uses DiceTable and AdditiveEvents to combine dice and any other events that can be added together. since dice combinations quickly balloon, it's been designed to do float
 math with ints over 10^309.

-changed in this version - StrongDie.__str__, .multiply_str,
-python3 support for tests/tsting_add_speed.py

-added in this version - StrongDie.get_input_die, .get_multiplier
+There are many changes from the previous version, and they will be listed at the bottom of this README.

 DiceTable is a AdditiveEvents that keeps a list of all the Die objects that have been added and removed using the add_die and remove_die methods.